narve/DV8.Html/README.md

     var ser = HtmlSerializerRegistry.AddDefaults(new HtmlSerializerRegistry());
     var elements = HtmlSerializer.Serialize(myListOrCustomObjectOrWhatever, 3);

 This serializer can also be added as a HtmlOutputFormatter in Asp.Net, easily making all your JSON-APIs available as straight, human-readable HTML.

+Semantic HTML / microformats / S

 Contributing
 ------------

 In the very unlikely event that anybody actually is interested in this project:
 Let me know (starring it on github is enough) and I'll improve documentation and samples :)
 Issues and pull requests are also welcome.